Skip to main content

 • Since you will be working on exploring velocity, you will name your project DriveVelocity.
 When finished, select Save.

 • Check to make sure the project name DriveVelocity is now in the window in the center of the Toolbar.
-Image of the Drive Velocity project name in the Toolbar
+Project name reads Drive Velocity in the Toolbar and Slot 1 is selected.

 Step 3: Drive Forward for 150 mm at Different Velocities